dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/dw-setup.md

 ## BigQuery

-BigQuery supports public data sets that can be direclty queried.
-The data is publically available with the following select statements.
+BigQuery supports public data sets that can be directly queried.
+The data is publicly available with the following select statements.
 This will be important for reference in the `models` and `sources` modules.

 ```
 select * from `dbt-tutorial.jaffle_shop.customers`;